 Determining the optimal parameters for short-term trading is often a complex issue, and often requires adjustments based on the characteristics of the specific market and trading instrument, as well as the trading strategy used and personal risk appetite.
 In general, shorter parameters are appropriate for short-term trading, while longer parameters are appropriate for longer-term investments.

 For short term trading it is generally recommended to use a shorter rate of change parameter such as 5 or 7.
-In the case of intraDay traders, a shorter parameter may be preferred in order to be more sensitive to short term fluctuations in price.
+In the case of day trader, a shorter parameter may be preferred in order to be more sensitive to short term fluctuations in price.
 In medium-term trading, the parameters of the rate of change indicator may be increased moderately, such as 14 or 20.
 This reduces the sensitivity of the indicator and better reflects the medium-term trend.

 And in long term investing, if used for long term investing or portfolio management, consider longer ROC indicator parameters such as 50.
 100 or 200.Longer term parameters can better filter out market noise and reflect a more stable trend.